 Faculty conducting research in these areas:

-- Matthew Layne (Transcriptional regulation, atherosclerosis, lung fibrosis)
+- Matthew Layne (Transcriptional regulation, atherosclerosis, fibrosis)

 - Peter Polgar (Receptor structure/function)